foxFakeL/MiniCPM-V-CookBook/README.md

 ## ✨ What Makes Our Recipes Special?

+### Easy Usage documentation

+Our comprehensive [documentation website]((https://minicpm-o.readthedocs.io/en/latest/index.html)) presents every recipe in a clear, well-organized manner.
+All features are displayed at a glance, making it easy for you to quickly find exactly what you need.

 ### Broad User Spectrum

 We support a wide range of users, from individuals to enterprises and researchers.